 There are other ways to avoid fall damage, like jumping down on sloped surfaces, or using a Jump Pad or a Gravity Lift.

-Can also be useful to novice Light Assaults who have not yet learned to properly manage Jet Pack energy.
+Safe Fall can be useful to novice Light Assaults who haven’t learned to properly manage Jet Pack energy yet.
 It can also make a Light Assault more stealthy, as he can jump down from a height without engaging his Jet Packs, which could give away his position.

-It can also be used by ESF pilots as a substitute to Ejection Seat.
+Safe Fall can also be used by ESF pilots as a substitute for Ejection Seat.

 Can be used by MAXes, works in vehicles.

 1) Automatically spots mines and C4 within 16 / 18 / 21 / 25 / 35 meters.